Elijah-Ugoh/Parkinsons-Diseases-Genetics/4_quality_control.md

 # create a unique, sorted list of excluded variants
 sort -u missing_snps_1E4.txt > VARIANT_TEST_MISSING_SNPS.txt
 ```
-NB: 29 SNPs were filtered out in both cases, but some of the filtered SNPs differ dependiong on which output files (GCTA or plink) from above were used.
+NB: 29 SNPs were filtered out in both cases, but some of the excluded SNPs differ depending on which output files (GCTA or plink) from above were used.

-## 6. Filter Based on Missingness by Haplotype
+### 6. Filter Based on Missingness by Haplotype
-- This section of your pipeline focuses on variant quality control (QC) based on haplotype missingness.
+- This section focuses on variant quality control (QC) based on haplotype missingness.
 It identifies variants that exhibit significant levels of missingness within certain haplotypes, which may indicate genotyping errors or data quality issues.

 - Here, the ```after_gender_heterozyg_pihat_mind_missing1```file genertaed above is used.